elephantrobotics/mycobot450_docs/myCobot_Pro_450_en/3-FunctionsAndApplications/6.developmentGuide/6.1-python/2_API.md

     - `34`: Velocity fusion error.
     - `35`: No adjacent solution for null space motion.
     - `36`: No solution for singular position.
 Please use joint control to leave the singular point.
+  - `81~86`: Collision triggered at joints J1 to J6.
+Please use the `resume` interface to recover.

 #### `clear_error_information()`